tannuchoudhary/Interview-prep/About-yourself.md

 * I have also interned at sparks foundation as the web development and designing intern where I had developed a project on banking system.  the main idea behind the project was to make a website where a bank transactions can be noted down and a list can be maintained about your bank transacion, the tech stack which I had used were HTML, CSS, Bootstrap and Javascript and for the backend purpose I used MYSQL for maintaining the databse

-* I also have done various projects using Tkinter framework of python,this is a GUI application in python which supports CRUD(create, read, update,   delete) operations using SQlite and I had created various widgets including Frame, Entry, Text, Buttons, Labels etc. which also supports reseting, displaying and pritning the data of the employee, for backend I had used MYSQL.
+* Also I have done  a project on Employee database management system using Tkinter framework of python,this is a GUI application in python which supports CRUD(create, read, update,   delete) operations and I had created various widgets including Frame, Entry, Buttons, Labels etc. this also supports reseting, displaying and pritning the data of the employee. for backend I had used MYSQL.

-Also I have Developed a pet adoption website named ADOPET to encourage people to adopt stray animals using HTML, CSS, Bootstrap and Javascript.
+* Also I have Developed a pet adoption website named ADOPET to encourage people to adopt stray animals using HTML, CSS, Bootstrap and Javascript.

 * I have also done a mentorship program at Girlscript Foundation where I Mentored a group of students in building a project on a Library management system which was a C++ based software illustrating OOPS (Object Oriented Programming) concepts and supports CRUD operation, and is used to issue books which maintains the database in a binary file.